otaviof/setup-tekton/README.md

 A [Container-Registry][containerRegistry] instance is deployed on the `registry` namespace using the same rollout approach than Tekton Pipelines.

-The registry is available by default on the port `32222` and uses the informed hostname, by default `registry.registry.svc.cluster.local`, which means the container images will look like the example below:
+The registry is available on port `32222` and uses the Kubernetes internal service hostname, `registry.registry.svc.cluster.local`, which means the fully qualified container images (plus tag) will look like the example below:

 ```text
 registry.registry.svc.cluster.local:32222/namespace/project:tag
 ```

-The registry does not require authentication and uses HTTP protocol, it will be available outside of the Kubernetes instance as well, the input `patch_etc_hosts` makes the registry hostname resolve to `127.0.0.1` and the registry service expose the port `32222` as a `hostPort` as well.
+The registry does not require authentication, uses HTTP protocol, is available outside of the Kubernetes instance as well.
+The Action Input `patch_etc_hosts` makes the registry hostname resolve to `127.0.0.1` and the service exposes the port `32222` as a `hostPort` too.

 # Scripts